ECSTeam/pcf-connect/README.md

 ### `pcf help`

-You can always get help by typing `pcf help`.
+You can get help by typing `pcf help`.
 It will list out all the available commands you can use.

 ### `pcf alias`